dstroot/blog-next/_posts/2014-05-05-virtual-machines-vs-containers.md

 ---
-title: 'Virtual Machines vs Containers'
+title: Virtual Machines vs Containers
-excerpt: 'Personally I think the next wave of infrastructure efficiency will be driven by Linux container technology (LinuX Containers = LXC).
+excerpt: Personally I think the next wave of infrastructure efficiency will be driven by Linux container technology (LinuX Containers = LXC).
 The LXC container approach does not require a hypervisor - instead you run isolated "containers" on a Linux host.
 LXC provides operating system-level virtualization, but instead of creating a full-fledged virtual machine LXC containers leverage cgroups (control groups) to completely isolate the operating environment, including process trees, network, user ids and mounted file systems.
-This work was started by engineers at Google and in late 2007 it was merged into kernel version 2.6.24.'
+This work was started by engineers at Google and in late 2007 it was merged into kernel version 2.6.24.
-coverImage: '/assets/blog/img/docker.png'
+coverImage: /assets/blog/img/docker.png
-date: '2014-05-05T10:00:00-00:00'
+date: "2014-05-05"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/docker.png'
+  url: /assets/blog/img/docker.png
+seoURL: ""
 ---

 Three driving forces of infrastructure efficiency in a large, distributed environment were: